 Do yourself a favor – don’t ask about commission until the very end of the interview.
 Your commission split may be negotiable and dependent upon how the manager has determined what your business growth rate will likely look like in the next six to 12 months.
 Asking this question too soon in your interview can be detrimental; you may unknowingly set yourself up for disappointment when you force the manager to provide you with a low-risk response before either of you have a chance to understand what you can offer to each other.

-When you have gathered all the information you need to make an informed decision, let the final deciding factor be your “gut feeling.”
+When you have gathered all the information you need to make an informed decision.
+Then Do let the final deciding factor be your “gut feeling.”
 Did you walk away from your interview with excitement… or anxiety?
-Did you choose to overlook some things out of your hope for a perfect fit?
+When do you choose to overlook some things out of your hope for a perfect fit?
 Did all of your questions get answered thoroughly, or were some responses vague?
-Check in with your intuitive side by asking yourself for a quick “yes” or “no”, and carefully weigh that answer before you sign an agreement.
+Check in with your intuitive side by asking yourself for a quick “yes” or “no”.
+Then carefully weigh that answer before you sign an agreement.
 This new career move is an important one, and you owe it to your future success to pick the support system that is the right fit for you.

 by Brooke James